 It is the responsibility of the student to maintain consistent and ongoing communication with his/her committee.
 Meetings are called and organized by the student and all deadlines are the responsibility of the student to meet.
 Students are expected to give faculty prior notification that documents will be sent for review.
 Faculty have high work demands at various times in the semester.
 Although faculty respect the need for timely review and return of documents to the student, students must respect the time commitments of faculty.
-Students should not expect documents to be returned before a two-week period.
+Students should expect that review of documents will require a minimum of a two-week period during the regular semester, and a substantially longer period during finals and semester breaks.